top of page

 Fall in love with France and with cooking as you read the humorous and touching memoir of Julia Child: My Life in France.
 4/5 stars.

-A Review of Claudia Gray's Austen-Inspired Murder Mysteries
+A Review of Two Austen-Inspired Murder Mysteries by Claudia Gray

 Spoiler-free reviews of Claudia Gray's Jane Austen "fanfiction": The Murder of Mr. Wickham and The Late Mrs. Willoughby